growingupfirst/Comprehensive-Image-Preprocessing-App/README.md

 ### Class Balance counter
 You upload the COCO JSON and the counter shows you the graph of your classes.
 Helps to get better understanding of what to expect after training.

+### Images Merger
+Finally, after you've done everything above you may need to merge all the image from datasets together.
+This one is for you.

 ### COCO2YOLO (STILL UNDER WORK)
 To train Large dataset which could not be stored in Roboflow you have to convert everything by hand.
 This tool does everything for you easily.

-### Images Merger (STILL UNDER WORK)
-  Finally, after you've done everything above you may need to merge all the image from datasets together.
-This one is for you.

  ## Launching